latolukasz/beeorm-doc/docs/guide/cached_queries.md

 time with tag `query` instead of `queryOne`.

 :::tip
-Notice that you can use also `ORDER BY` syntax in your query cache SQL condition.
-Never forget to prefix all fields with `:` otherwise cache data will be not updated when entity field was changed.
+Notice that you can also use `ORDER BY` syntax in your cached query SQL condition.
+Never forget to prefix all fields with `:`, otherwise cache data will not be updated when entity field changes..
 :::

 Now we are ready to run our search: